-- Designation of officers for ensuring compliance with provisions of PMLA 61.
+Designation of officers for ensuring compliance with provisions of PMLA 76.
 Appointment of a Principal Officer: To ensure that the registered intermediaries properly discharge their legal obligations to report suspicious transactions to the authorities, the Principal Officer would act as a central reference point in facilitating onward reporting of suspicious transactions and for playing an active role in the identification and assessment of potentially suspicious transactions and shall have access to and be able to report to senior management at the next reporting level or the Board of Directors.
 Names, designation and addresses (including email addresses) of 'Principal Officer' including any changes therein shall also be intimated to the Office of the Director-FIU-IND.
-As a matter of principle, it is advisable that the 'Principal Officer' is of a sufficiently senior position and is able to discharge the functions with independence and authority. - 62.
-Appointment of a Designated Director: In addition to the existing requirement of designation of a Principal Officer, the registered intermediaries shall also designate a person as a 'Designated Director'.
-In terms of Rule 2 (ba) of the PML Rules, the definition of a Designated Director reads as under:
+In terms of Rule 2 (f) of the PML Rules, the definition of a Principal Officer reads as under: